Arghun-dev/NextJS-13-Promises-For-Props/README.md

 ### Layouts

 Layouts are components that are shared between different pages.
 They wrap a page.
 Useful for common UI elements like navigation components.
 Layouts are only rendered once, they don't re-render on route changes.
 To create a layout, it's similar to pages, except creating a page.js you create a `layout.tsx`

+### Templates

+Templates are the exact same as Layouts, except they do `re-render` every time a route changes.
+This is useful for things like enter and exit animations and useEffect logic that happens on render.

+You just need to create `template.tsx`

+You will almost never use it :)

+You will only if want to animate something in or out whenever route changes you will use it.
+Or if you specifically need your layout to re-render.